dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 - configured store and executor aliases
 - task inventory totals

-In `0.16.0`, this page reports the scheduler instance reachable through the current runtime object.
+This page reports the scheduler instance reachable through the current runtime object.
 It does not invent distributed scheduler membership from task stores.

 ## Timeline page